JaredReisinger/sensorpush-proxy/README.md

 # sensorpush-proxy

-A rate-limiting, authentication-hiding proxy for SensorPush data
+A rate-limiting, authentication-hiding proxy for SensorPush data.

+Uses the [SensorPush API](https://www.sensorpush.com/gateway-cloud-api) to fetch data.

 ----